How Can You Energize Your Trees?

 The primary functions of P in trees and plants are:

-- Structural component of proteins, enzymes, nucleic acids, and DNA
+- Structural components of proteins, enzymes, nucleic acids, and DNA

 - Photosynthesis (production of sugars and starches)